 A: Yes, probably.
 Your LSAT score can determine decisively where you attend law school.
 While it is possible to achieve a high LSAT score with independent study, we recommend students take one of these courses.

 Q: I have decided: I am definitely going to law school.
 Why should I choose Carroll?

-A: There are at least three reasons:
+A: There are at least four reasons: